w3c/wai-people-use-web/_people-use-web/user-stories.md

 ---

 The following are not real people, but represent real experiences of people with disabilities.
-They do not address every kind of disability or all impacts faced by disabled people.
+They do not address every kind of disability or all impacts faced by people with disabilities.

 <mark><em><strong>Draft reviewers:</strong> The placeholder images below will be replaced with photos of the users.</em></mark>